snovakovic/vtpw/README.md

 ## Features

-Main feature of this plugin is to enable quick seamless toggling between `.vue` single file components and "shadow" `.vtpw.ts` files without losing any context.
-All the change done in shadow `.vtpw.ts` file will be synced back to original `.vue` file on save.
+The main feature of this plugin is to enable quick and seamless toggling between `.vue` single file components and "shadow" `.vtpw.ts` files without losing any context.
+All the changes done in shadow `.vtpw.ts` file will be synced back to original `.vue` file on save.

-The reason to toggle from `.vue` to `.vtpw.ts` is to get the same VS Code editor experiance as when working with any other TS file.
-No more performance issues, lagging or incomplete autocomple that occure in `.vue` single files components due to vetur.
+The reason to toggle from `.vue` to `.vtpw.ts` is to get the same VS Code editor experience as when working with any other TS file.
+No more performance issues, lagging or incomplete autocomple that occur in `.vue` single files components due to vetur plugin.
 Check the gif's below to see comparison of typing same code in `.vue` and `.vtpw.ts` file

 ## Usage

-It's recomended to add `*.vtpw.ts` to `.gitignore` to avoid shadow ts files showing up in git changes and to avoid unintentional commit of those files to source controll.
+It's recommended to add `*.vtpw.ts` to `.gitignore` to avoid shadow ts files showing up in git changeset and to avoid unintentional commit of those files to source controll.

 Default shortcut to toggle between `.vue` and `.vtwp.ts` files is `ctrl+a+,`

 #### Programming in `.vue` file (example 1)

 In gif below we are trying to create `user` computed property with `IUser` interface, As you can noticed we need to manually import dependencies as editor is not doing that for us (as it should).
-You can also notice that other intelisense features are eather slow or limited.
+You can also notice that other intellisense features are either slow or limited.

 ![preview](https://raw.githubusercontent.com/snovakovic/vtpw/master/vue-file.gif)

 #### Programming in `.vtpw.ts` file (example 2)

-In here we are trying to do the same thing as in first example but this time before starting to type anything to `.vue` file we press `ctrl+alt-,` shortcut to position us to shadow `vtpw.ts` file (as you can notice we haven't lost any context by doing so)
+In here we are trying to do the same thing as in the first example, but this time before starting to type anything in `.vue` file we press `ctrl+alt-,` shortcut to position us to shadow `vtpw.ts` file (as you can notice we haven't lost any context by doing so)

-Now the developer experiance is much more enjojable with VS Code auto importing dependencies and live suggestions showing up without any lagging.
+Now the developer experience is much more enjoyable with VS Code auto importing dependencies and suggestions showing up as we type without any lagging.

 ![preview](https://raw.githubusercontent.com/snovakovic/vtpw/master/vtpw.gif)